 All CarPlay apps must support Siri for hands-free operation.
 Apple says it will follow the model of Apple TV, adding support for only a few select apps, primarily those it deems appropriate and safe for in-car use.
 So far, additional apps have been slow to appear.

 How is Siri integrated?

-However, initial tests revealed that Siri can be slow to respond because she relies on a connection to the cloud.
+However, Siri can be slow to respond, because the digital assistant relies on a connection to the cloud.
 Having to wait 4 or 5 seconds for Siri to answer a question while you're driving at 65 mph can feel like an eternity.
-On the other hand, Siri's ability to (mostly) understand natural language questions will be an improvement over many current in-car voice recognition systems.
+On the other hand, Siri's ability to (mostly) understand natural-language questions is an improvement over many current in-car voice-recognition systems.

-In addition, most of CarPlay's functions will only work if you have a cell signal, because the platform relies on a connected iPhone to do most of the work.
-For this reason, buyers won't see many -- if any -- vehicles that include CarPlay without also including the automaker's own built-in navigation system (which will work even when no cellular service is available).
+Most of CarPlay's functions will only work if you have a cell signal, because the platform relies on a connected iPhone to do most of the work.
+For this reason, buyers won't see many — if any — vehicles that include CarPlay without also including the automaker's own built-in navigation system (which will work even when no cellular service is available).

-No. You will not be able to use the CarPlay app to select radio stations, turn on cruise control or adjust the A/C in the car, for example.
-So you can't ask Siri to "Make the driver's temperature 72 degrees."
-Those voice commands will still be managed, where available, by the car's own speech recognition system.
+You will not be able to use the CarPlay app to select radio stations, turn on cruise control or adjust the A/C in the car, for example.
+So you can't ask Siri to make the driver's temperature 72 degrees.
+Those voice commands will still be managed, where available, by the car's own speech-recognition system.

 Credit: AppleNevertheless, like other apps, CarPlay works in concert with the car's other systems to reduce distractions and hopefully improve safety.
 For example, it will automatically mute for audible warnings like a cross-traffic bell or blind-spot alert chime.